Alternatives to Hashnode in 2026

 Does any alternative beat Hashnode's free tier?

 Hashnode's free tier is generous: custom domain, unlimited posts, and community access at no cost.
-VeloCMS's self-hosted tier is MIT-licensed and free — you pay only for hosting.
 Dev.to is entirely free.
 Ghost's free tier is self-hosted only, with managed Ghost Pro starting at $9/month.
+VeloCMS's managed SaaS starts at $9/month with every plan getting a full data-export guarantee.
 For pure cost-at-zero, Hashnode and dev.to are hard to beat without self-hosting.

 Can I keep my custom domain when leaving Hashnode?

 Yes.
 If your domain is registered with a third-party registrar (Namecheap, Cloudflare, GoDaddy), you simply update the DNS records to point to the new host.
 If you're using a *.hashnode.dev subdomain, you'll want to set up your own domain before migrating so you can control the redirect.
-VeloCMS supports custom domains on every plan including the free self-hosted tier.
+VeloCMS supports custom domains on every plan.

 Try VeloCMS free for 14 days.

 Import your Hashnode content on day one.
-No credit card required.
+14-day free trial — card required, no charge until day 15.
 Cancel anytime.